slerman12/Help-me/7-Ongoing.md

 >
 > Truth, sufficient cause, student's negligence.
 >
-> &#9432; Suppose either their strongest forms, as phrased above, or weaker, e.g. replacing "any/every" with "some."
+> &#9432; Suppose either their strongest forms, as phrased under [Propositions](#propositions), or weaker, e.g. replacing "any/every" with "some."
 >
 > **Disproof.**
 >